-As we know it’s a dream of every traveler to reach to the world highest mountain ” Mount Everest” atleast once in a lifetime.
-The best way to get close to your dream land Everest is “Everest base camp trek” which can be of 12-16 days in average.
-Most frequent question raised by the travelers all around the world is “How much does the everest base camp trek cost?”.
-To travel to base camp of world highest peak the questions of price is usual before you make plan to do it.
-So, here are the information that may help you to know about the typical budget of Everest base camp trek.
+As we know it’s a dream of every traveller to reach to the world highest mountain ” Mount Everest” at least once in a lifetime.
+The best way to get close to your dreamland Everest is “Everest base camp trek” which can be of 12-16 days on average.
+A most frequent question raised by the travellers all around the world is “How much does the Everest base camp trek cost?”.
+To travel to the base camp of the world highest peak the questions of the price is usual before you make a plan to do it.
+So, here is the information that may help you to know about the typical budget of Everest base camp trek.

 - Everest Base camp trek cost- International flights

 The cost of your flight to Kathmandu depends on when you book & where you’re flying from.
 The more in advance you book the cheaper your flight will be.
 The flight cost will be somewhere around $500 to $1000.

 - Everest Base camp trek cost- Visas & permits

 In Nepal, visas can be purchased on arrival in Kathmandu but Nepal requires a visa for all countries excluding India.
 The price of visas start at US$25 for 15-day multiple entries and go up to US$40 and US$100 for 1 month and 3-month visas respectively.
 Two permits are required for the trek from Lukla to Everest Base Camp; the Trekkers Information Management System (TIMS card) and the Sagarmatha National Park Entry Permit.
 If you are going with the tour operators then, mostly it will be obtained for you & included in tour cost.
 But if you’re trekking independently then, the combined cost of the permits will be around $50.